Updated February 19, 2024.

-For those caring for pediatric patients in an emergency setting, PediSTAT provides a massive amount of resource material, including medication dosage charts subdivided by age and weight.
-All of its content is designed to help nurses and other medical professionals who use it to feel informed regarding these younger patients.
+For those caring for pediatric patients in emergency settings, Pedi STAT provides a massive amount of resource material, including medication dosage charts subdivided by age and weight.
+All its content is designed to help nurses and other medical professionals who use it to feel informed regarding these younger patients.

 Time Management Resources

 Between work, home and school life, nurses are pressed for time.
 That’s why we consider time management tools some of the top nursing tools.
 Below are two options to help you keep the flow and communication smooth at work.